openvm-org/openvm/book/src/introduction.md

 - [Getting started](./getting-started/install.md)
 - [Writing applications](./writing-apps/overview.md) in Rust targeting OpenVM and generating proofs.
 - [Using existing extensions](./using-extensions/) to optimize your Rust programs.
-- How to build a custom VM extension
+- How to add custom VM extensions